 - 4-day Istanbul tour and package

-- 3 nights of accommodation in a first-class hotel
+- 3 nights of accommodation in your choice of 3*, 4* or 4* superior hotel

 - 3 breakfasts and 1 lunch included

 - See major attractions like Topkapi Palace, the Blue Mosque and more

 - Free time and optional dinner with traditional dancing

 What You Can Expect

 Arrive in Istanbul and transfer to your hotel, day at leisure.

 Sightseeing Tour of Topkapi Palace, Saint Sophia, Blue Mosque, the Hippodrome, Underground Cistern and the Grand Bazaar.

 Day 3 (B):